klimbeta/klimbeta/docs/reference/Score/Difficulty/Overview.md

 ## Levels of BetaDifficultyScore

-The Dimensions of DifficultyScore give the route its difficulty.
+The Dimensions of DifficultyScore give the <route>Route</route> its difficulty.

 IntensityMatching